 - making a Spouse Contribution to their super account

-It’s up to you to decide if super splitting and/or making a spouse super contribution is a good option for you, and will depend on:
+It’s up to you to decide if contribution splitting and/or making a spouse super contribution is a good option for you, and will depend on many things, including:

 - your personal circumstances